Lumbar spondylosis casefile is a complex patient with back, groin and thigh pain.

 Flexion of the right hip caused groin pain, but internal and external rotation were relatively normal.

-Active trigger points in the Quadratus Lumborum, Pectineus and Adductor Magnus muscles.
+Active trigger points in the Quadratus Lumborum, Pectineus and Adductor Magnus muscles were located.

-Solving a back problem is in some ways like a game of Su Doku.
-Having gone thoroughly through all the basics, one has to start looking for polygons and triplets and uniques.
-Often they are obscure and there may be diversions that only lead down a cul-de-sac.
+Solving a back problem is in some ways like a game of su doku.
+Having gone thoroughly through all the basics, one has to start looking for triplets and uniques.
+Often they are obscure and there may be diversions that only lead down a cul de sac.

 Significant X-ray findings: